GoateePFE/PowerShellSummit2019/Lab_01_PowerShell_Policies.md

 ## Exercise 1.2 - PowerShell Policies
 The following PowerShell logging techniques require configuration:
-- Module logging
+- Module logging / Pipeline Execution Logging
-- Script block logging
+- Script Block Logging
-- System-wide transcription
+- System-Wide Transcription

 We will now enable PowerShell policies for logging and transcription and study what the system captures.
 Each of the following techniques have their own nuances and capture slightly different data.
 Module Logging was introduced in PowerShell 3.0.
-Script Block Logging and system-wide Transcription were introduce in PowerShell 5.0.
+Script Block Logging and system-wide Transcription were introduced in PowerShell 5.0.
 You can manage this in the policy registry path either directly or by GPO (available in both user and computer scope).
 Bookmark the following document for deeper explanation, sample scripts, and required reading later: [PowerShell ♥ the Blue Team](https://devblogs.microsoft.com/powershell/powershell-the-blue-team/).